AES (MSC) Merit and Achievement Awards - 1988

 To Cal Carter for his high quality financial advisory service over many years and consistently working long extra hours under high pressure without overtime.

-Photos 2 and 3 - Merit and Achievement Awards, late 1988
+Photos 2, 3 and 4 - Other Merit and Achievement Awards - 1988

-Photos and texts below were originally published in Christmas 1988 and February / March 1989 editions of Zephyr
+Photos and texts below were originally published in May / June 1988, Christmas 1988 and February / March 1989 editions of Zephyr

 Nancy Cutler & Henry Hengeveld

-Henry Hengeveld receives an AES Merit Award from Nancy Cutler, acting director general, Canadian Climate Centre.
+receives an AES Merit Award from Nancy Cutler, acting director general, Canadian Climate Centre.
 Mr. Hengeveld received the award in recognition of his major contribution to the World Conference on the Changing Atmosphere, held in Toronto last June.
 In late 1988 he returned to his previous position as advisor, Carbon Dioxide Related Matters.

 Barry Greer & Howard Ferguson

-Barry Greer, chief meteorologist at the Ontario Weather Centre, recently received an AES Achievement Award for his outstanding performance in developing "Project Tornado", a program to heighten public awareness of the nature and danger of tornadoes and to assist people to be better prepared and minimize the associated risks to life and property.
-Highlight of the project was a unique, one-day workshop for municipal officials and others held at Fergus, Ont on March 30, 1988.
+Barry Greer, chief meteorologist at the Ontario Weather Centre, received an AES Achievement Award for his outstanding performance in developing "Project Tornado", a program to heighten public awareness of the nature and danger of tornadoes and to assist people to be better prepared and minimize the associated risks to life and property.
+Highlight of the project was a unique, one-day workshop for municipal officials and others held at Fergus, ON on March 30, 1988.
 Over 100 attended with a view to developing emergency measures procedures.
 Mr. Greer is seen here, left, receiving his award from ADM Howard Ferguson.

 Return to Index